-Considering that most existing methods primarily focus on the analysis of dualview mammography images of a single breast, only a few studies have explored feature learning across four-view mammography images of bilateral breasts.
+Considering that most existing methods primarily focus on the analysis of dual-view mammography images of a single breast, only a few studies have explored feature learning across four-view mammography images of bilateral breasts.
 We have found that the existing four-view methods typically enable only simplistic and direct interactions of features between bilateral mammography images.
 These interactions are clearly insufficient for complex four-view analysis.
 Our approach addresses a critical issue in the analysis of bilateral breast four-view mammography: when extracting features using four-view mammography images of bilateral breasts, the uncertainty in the size and location of lesions in the bilateral breasts often leads to incorrect feature matching, as shown in Figure 3.
 This issue can make it difficult for the model to effectively distinguish between cancerous and non-cancerous tissues, thereby severely affecting the model's learning performance.
 We introduce a novel local-feature-matching learning mechanism for bilateral breasts.
-These innovations effectively alleviate the issue of incorrect feature matching in bilateral breasts.
-These and significantly enhance the model's ability to differentiate between features.
+Additionally, we developed a contrastive joint learning method for bilateral breasts.
+These innovations effectively alleviate the issue of incorrect feature matching in bilateral breasts and significantly enhance the model's ability to differentiate between features.